Skip to contents

 Overview of adding a resource

-A resource is a supported dataset that can be downloaded from a user’s perspective by specifying one or more functions to get_resources().
+A resource is a supported dataset that can be made available from a user’s perspective by specifying one or more functions to get_resources().
 Currently, the package supports only raster and vector resources.
 If you wish to submit the support of a new resource, please be aware that we will only accept new resources if they are associated with at least one indicator calculation.
 The very first step to adding a resource is to create a new file that will be holding the required code.

 Once you checked out to the new branch and having the project opened in R Studio, adapt the following command to open the a new resource file: